60 Days Dubai Visa — Single Entry Visit Visa 2026

 Extension available?
 Yes — adds 30 days from inside UAE Yes — adds 30 days from inside UAE

-Cost if you extend 30-day visa Visa fee + extension fee Just visa fee (no extension needed)
+Total cost if you extend 30-day fee + extension fee 60-day fee only — no extension needed

-Best for Short holidays, 2–4 week trips Job seeking, extended family stays, slow travel, business projects
+Best for Short holidays, 2–4 week trips Job seeking, extended family stays, business projects, slow travel

-Bottom line: If your stay is 31–60 days, the 60-day visa is almost always cheaper than a 30-day visa plus an inside-country extension.
-Apply for the 60-day visa from the start and save the paperwork.
+If your stay is 31–60 days, the 60-day visa is almost always cheaper than a 30-day visa plus an inside-country extension.
+Apply for the 60-day visa from the start and skip the extra paperwork.
+See our full Dubai visa cost comparison for a breakdown across all permit types and currencies.

-Can You Extend a 60 Day Dubai Visa?
+Can You Extend a 60 Day Tourist Visa Dubai?

 Yes.
-A 30-day inside-country extension is available for eligible 60-day single entry visa holders without needing to exit the UAE.
+A 30-day inside-country extension is available for eligible 60-day single entry visa holders without exiting the UAE.

 How to extend: